Use this SleepFoundation.org link for the most current discount on Silk & Snow mattress toppers

 All Saatva toppers are encased in an organic cotton cover for added breathability, and each one features elastic bands for securing the topper to your mattress during the night.
 Saatva provides free shipping throughout the contiguous U.S. Your order includes a 45-night sleep trial and a 1-year warranty.

 The GhostBed Memory Foam Topper cushions the shoulders and hips, which promotes even alignment and reduces the pressure points.
-Along with a competitive price-point, it also comes equipped with some extra features to enhance your sleep experience and keep you comfortable throughout the night.
+Along with a competitive price-point, it also comes equipped with some extra cooling features to enhance your sleep experience and keep you comfortable throughout the night.

 The topper measures 3 inches thick, creating a noticeable adjustment to the way your mattress feels.
 The foam is also divided into different firmness zones depending on where people carry most of their weight.
 This results in even alignment and less pressure along the spine for side sleepers without causing excess stiffness around the head, shoulders, and legs.